Installation

 CookieTTL is the value in minutes of the cookie’s lifetime.
 The cookieKeepAlive renews this time with every valid query made by browser clicks.

-After saving changes in the configuration file, you must restart the service:
+After saving changes in the configuration file, you must restart the logserver GUI service with systemctl restart command

 Scheduling bad IP lists update